dividedmind/statistics-done-wrong/significant-differences.rst

    standard errors are roughly equal; if one is a great deal larger than the other, then the two methods are approximately equal (try it), and a visual comparison can give reasonable results.

-Unfortunately, many scientists skip hypothesis tests and simply glance at plots to see if confidence intervals overlap.
-This is actually a much more conservative test -- requiring confidence intervals to not overlap is akin to requiring :math:`p < 0.01` in some cases.\ :cite:p:`Schenker:2001cr` It is easy to claim two measurements are not significantly different even when they are.

-Conversely, comparing measurements with standard errors or standard deviations will also be misleading, as standard error bars are shorter than confidence interval bars.
-Two observations might have standard errors which do not overlap, and yet the difference between the two is not statistically significant.

 A survey of psychologists, neuroscientists and medical researchers found that the majority made this simple error, with many scientists confusing standard